Statistical significance in choice modelling: computation, usage and reporting: Hypothesis tests

 In statistical tests, an analyst forms two hypotheses, a null hypothesis, $\mathbf{H_0}$, and an alternative hypothesis $\mathbf{H_1}$.
 The test process then involves determining whether there is sufficient evidence to reject $\mathbf{H_0}$ in favour of $\mathbf{H_1}$.
-The specification of hypotheses differs depending on whether an analyst conducts tests for individual parameters or tests comparing different models.